quatrix/beatboxer/README.md

 * The node taking the pulse generates the timestamp and sends to all other nodes
 * All nodes are connected to all other nodes
 * Since the values are timestamp, in case of conflicts last write wins. (highest timestamp)
+* Connected events are also by the master receiving the pulse and forwarded to all nodes
+* Dead events are decided by each node independently and are not replicated, but since they're derived from the same state, they should be identical on all nodes
+* Before events written to events history and consumers (via websocket) get notified, the events are stored in a buffer with some time delay - this allows enough time for events from other peers to arrive, the buffer is sorted (and should be reconciliated) before pushing to events history.

 ### Update Flow
 ```mermaid